bowman2001/perplexdoc/content/doc/page/_index.md

       alt: Double-page of an old magazine with fancy text layout on the left and a picture of the boxer Muhammad Ali on the right
 ---

 The theme generates all variable elements around the content from page specific meta-data.
-We need to provide these parameters in the front-matter.
+We need to provide these parameters in the front matter.
 {.p-first} <!-- more -->